dtcenter/METexpress/docs/Users_Guide/metadata.rst

 Once the apps are up, any new MET data loaded into the database will not appear in METexpress until the metadata scripts are run again.
-Because of this, It is recommended to run the following steps from the write access user's crontab, either once a day or at another interval of the user's choosing.
+Because of this, it is recommended to run the following steps from the write access user's crontab, either once a day or at another interval of the user's choosing.
 The metadata scripts can also be run manually at any time.